iamniama/gnomish-dice-cup/README.md

+*Inside the chest, you find a leather and brass cup such as one might use for rolling dice.
+Closer inspection reveals a humming sound and the click of tiny gears coming from it, suggesting a gnomish design.
+You lift the cup out of the chest, and it makes a churning vibration in your hand, as though an unknown number of tiny objects are rattling and shaking inside.
+You have found the legendary Gnomish Dice Cup!*

 # gnomish-dice-cup
 A Python-based dice roller for Dungeons and Dragons or other tabletop RPGs that uses natural language input to generate a complete roll with modifiers, weapon/spell selection, and advantage/disadvantage.